The Minnesota Board of Barber Examiners has a Complaint Committee as provided in Minnesota Statutes Chapter 214.

 - Stipulation and Order with a respondent who is registered by the Board and may include actions such as censure or reprimand of the registration, revocation or suspension, denial of registration application or placing conditions on the registration.

 If the Complaint Committee and a registered respondent cannot reach a settlement, then the Committee may decide to initiate a contested case hearing at the Office of Administrative Hearings before an Administrative Law Judge.
-Contested case hearing require specific procedures to assure due process.
+A contested case hearing requires specific procedures to assure due process.
 Once the hearing is completed the Administrative Law Judge issues a report to the Board and a recommendation to the Board on whether disciplinary action should be taken or not.
 If the respondent is not registered by the Board the Committee may decide to issue a Cease and Desist Order against the respondent.
 The Cease and Desist Order provides the respondent an opportunity to request a hearing before an Administrative Law Judge.

 Minnesota Statutes Chapter 14 provides a method for a respondent to appeal an Order of the Board on an enforcement matter at the conclusion of the contested case to the Minnesota Court of Appeals within a specific time period and following a specific procedure.
 If the Committee receives information adequately demonstrating that an Order of the Board following a contested case has been violated, a case in District Court may be initiated for enforcement of the Boards Order.